Take a Stand Campaign

 Christians hold service near Crimesan Monastery to protest takeover of their lands by Israel - Photos by Janet Lahr Lewis

 The separation wall and an illegal settlement seen from a Christian family’s home in Bethlehem.
-Photo: Susanne Hoder.
+Photo by Susanne Hoder.

-Beyond the specific attacks, Israeli efforts to squeeze the Christian population of the Holy Land have been ongoing for years.
+Beyond the attacks and arrests, Israeli efforts to squeeze the Christian population of the Holy Land have been ongoing for years.
 A 26-ft high snaking concrete wall has been built through the town of Bethlehem, and though the entrance might look like a normal checkpoint, it has had a devastating impact on the town’s economy, cutting it off from Jerusalem.

 Israelis have segregated roadways and modern checkpoints like the one below, also in Bethlehem.
 In 2010, a group of American Christians was turned away from this checkpoint and forced to use the Palestinian checkpoint pictured above.